How to access mental health support in rural Ireland

 how-to-access-mental-health-support-in-rural-ireland-thumbanail

-Asking for help with your mental health is a big step for many people, and everyone deserves to be listened to and to access the support that they need.
-If you live in a rural area, you might be concerned about what services are there to help you if you are experiencing a mental health difficulty, particularly for young people.
+Asking for help with your mental health can be a big step for many people, and everyone deserves to be listened to and to access the support that they need wherever they may live.
+If you are in a rural area, you might be concerned about what services are there to help you if you are experiencing a mental health difficulty.

 Finding mental health support, especially in a rural area, may mean needing help from others to get to appointments or, in some cases, to pay for appointments.
 If you are under 18, you will also need your parent or guardian’s permission to access mental health care.
 Find out how to open up to someone about your mental health so that they can offer you the support you need.